-Boiler Upgrade Scheme to Offer Heat Pump Grants
+Boiler Upgrade Scheme Now Offers Heat Pump Grants

-A renaming of the Clean Heat Grant, the Boiler Upgrade Scheme will launch in April and enable homeowners to apply for grants of £5,000 for the purchase of air source heat pumps (ASHP) and biomass boilers, and grants of £6,000 for ground source heat pumps (GSHP).
+A renaming of the Clean Heat Grant, the Boiler Upgrade Scheme enables homeowners to apply for grants of £5,000 for the purchase of air source heat pumps and biomass boilers, and grants of £6,000 for ground source heat pumps.

-It is expected to have the capacity to offer 90,000 heat pumps to homeowners in England and Wales
+The scheme has the capacity to offer 90,000 heat pumps to homeowners in England and Wales.

 Renewable Heat Incentive

-Launched in 2014, the RHI pays back the difference in capital cost to install your renewable heating system (against a conventional heating technology) with quarterly payments over a seven-year period.
+The RHI paid back the difference in capital cost to install your renewable heating system (against a conventional heating technology) with quarterly payments over a seven-year period.

-The amount of payment is calculated according to the heat requirements of your home and the efficiency of the heating system.
+The amount of payment was calculated according to the heat requirements of your home and the efficiency of the heating system.

 Heat the Street